Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Robust Tracking Analysis via Standard IQCs

 \subsection{Supreme Square Error (SSE)}

-The Linear Parameter Varying (LPV) model approximation of the robust tracking problem developed above can be further analysed for more conservative conditions.
-Indeed, LPV robust performance analysis of (\ref{extendedsystem}) can be extended to cover less conservative performance measurements than the Relative Integral Square Error (RISE).
-The following theorem is to derive the condition for worst case of Supreme Square Error (SSE) $\sigma$ that less conservative conditions as $||y-\hat{y}||_2\ge ||y-\hat{y}||_\infty$.
-More precisely than RISE, SSE provides significant information about the dynamical behavior of the interconnected system with a NNs controller compared to the closed-loop reference model.
-Based on the definition \ref{difer}, SSE is a good estimation for the maximum error between the two systems' outputs.
-If the user can find the bound set of the SSE which leads to increase the level of the truest for the user to adopt these schemes. \begin{theo}[Worst-case of SSE] Let $\Delta$ and $\epsilon$ satisfy $IQC(\Psi, M)$ and the extended system $\Sigma_{ex}$ of (\ref{extendedsystem}) is well-posed, if there exists a scalar $\lambda>0$ and a continuously differentiable matrix $P = P^T$ with appropriate dimension such that $P\geq 0$ and for all $(s, \dot{s}) \in\Omega \times \dot{\mathcal{S}} $(Omitting $s$ and $ \dot{s}$ for a shorter notation):
+The Linear Parameter Varying (LPV) model approximation, employed in the robust tracking problem elaboration, invites further scrutiny under more conservative conditions.
+Specifically, the robust performance analysis of the LPV model for system (\ref{extendedsystem}) can be broadened to encompass performance metrics less conservative than the Relative Integral Square Error (RISE).
+The forthcoming theorem aims to establish the conditions for the worst-case Supreme Square Error (SSE), denoted by \(\sigma\), under conditions that are less conservative, such as \(||y-\hat{y}||_2 \geq ||y-\hat{y}||_\infty\).
+More granular than RISE, SSE offers profound insights into the dynamical behavior of the interconnected system featuring a neural networks (NNs) controller in juxtaposition with the closed-loop reference model.
+As delineated in Definition \ref{difer}, SSE serves as a robust estimator for the maximal deviation between the outputs of the two systems.
+Identifying the bounds of SSE enhances the confidence level for users considering the adoption of these control schemes. \begin{theo}[Worst-case SSE] Let \(\Delta_{\delta}\) and \(\Delta_\epsilon\) satisfy the Integral Quadratic Constraint \(IQC(\Xi, M)\) and assume that the extended system \(\Sigma_{ex}\) as defined in (\ref{extendedsystem}) is well-posed.
+Suppose there exists a scalar \(\lambda > 0\) and a continuously differentiable matrix \(P = P^T\) with appropriate dimensions such that \(P \geq 0\), and for all \((s, \dot{s}) \in \Omega \times \dot{\mathcal{S}}\) (omitting \(s\) and \(\dot{s}\) for brevity):

 and

 Then, the Supreme Square Error (SSE) satisfies: